AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/quick-start.md

 content-type: reference
 ---

-# Quick Start Guide to Authoring Pages{#quick-guide-to-authoring-pages}
+# Quick Start Guide to Authoring Pages {#quick-guide-to-authoring-pages}

 This document is intended as a high-level quick start guide for the key page authoring actions in AEM.
 This document: